North Korea Missile Tests Could Push Japan to Embrace Nuclear Weapons

 It is clear that Japan is not Mr. Kim’s main target.
 Following Tuesday’s missile test, Mr. Kim made it clear that he plans “more ballistic rocket launching drills with the Pacific as a target,” according to North Korean state-run media reports.

 The U.S. military demonstrated its ability to intercept a medium-range ballistic missile in the wake of North Korea’s launch.
-On Wednesday, the Navy and Missile Defense Agency tracked and shot down test missile near Hawaii using a Standard Missile-6 interceptor missile.
+On Wednesday, the Navy and Missile Defense Agency tracked and shot down a test missile near Hawaii using a Standard Missile-6 interceptor missile.

 “We will continue developing ballistic missile defense technologies to stay ahead of the threat as it evolves,” Missile Defense Agency Director Lt.
 Gen. Sam Greaves said.